Today’s guest post about homeschooling a gifted child is from Andrea Townsley of The Townsley Times.

 It can be a challenge to stay one step ahead of the gifted child.
 Things can get more complicated when they are spirited, sensitive or don’t deal well with transitions.
 Homeschooling these children can be a huge blessing as we can tailor their education to accommodate their pace, skill level and learning needs.
 But it is not without its challenges, for them and for us as parents.
 Here are five tips for homeschooling a gifted child.

-Get Creative with Curricula
+Get Creative With Curricula For A Gifted Child

 A lot of parents get hung up on which curriculum to use and when a child is gifted, it can be even harder to figure out what’s best for their needs.
 There are so many options to choose from, but you do not need to choose a one-size-fits-all curriculum that comes in a nice tidy box.
 You can mix and match from curricula for each subject to ensure you are working at the child’s level for individual topics, but you can go a step further and supplement with hands-on activities at home, participating in local study groups or co-ops, checking out any and all cultural sites in your area or taking some classes at a nearby community college.
 (There are usually non-credit options if your child is not ready for credit-based courses.)